 She was the Executive director of Jeunesses Musicales Belgrade where she organised one of the biggest classical music competitions in 2015.
 From 2015 until 2019 she was the Director of the Academic cultural-artistic society “Branko Krsmanovic” and during her mandate, developed a sustainable structure for the Society, working with more than 300 members, students of University of Belgrade, and developing a strong network for young people in cultural filed.

-In the international field, she started as a member of the YEMP (Young Event Manager Program) of ECA-EC, was a member of Youth Committee and participated in organizing some of the major choral events in Europe: Europa Cantat 2012, Europa Cantat Junior, Eurochoir, Europa Cantat 2015, YEMP 3.
+In the international field, she started as a member of the YEMP (Young Event Manager Program) of European Choral Association, was a member of Youth Committee and participated in organizing some of the major choral events in Europe: Europa Cantat 2012, Europa Cantat Junior, Eurochoir, Europa Cantat 2015, YEMP 3.
 She was also the Artistic Advisor in representation of JMI for World Youth Choir in 2016, as well as one of the jury members and organiser of the local auditions in Serbia.

-Secretary-general of ECA-EC, ex-officio Board Member
+Secretary General of European Choral Association, ex-officio Board Member

 With her German father and French mother as well as her two brothers, she spent several years of her childhood and youth in Peru and Ecuador, Latin-America, and thus learnt three languages at the same time.
 She later spent one year in United Kingdom (as Au Pair) and one year in Metz, France (as language assistant).